Wildwood, Florida

 Wildwood is a city in Sumter County, Florida, United States.
-The population was 15,730 at the 2020 census.
+Its population was 15,730 at the 2020 census.

 History

 A post office called Wildwood has been in operation since 1881.
 The city was named for its remote location in the woods.

 In April 2015, The Villages petitioned the city of Wildwood with plans to build 785 new homes on County Road 466A, across from Pinellas Plaza.
-Wildwood leaders rejected the expansion efforts citing concerns of the city losing its identity when it was to become overwhelmed by The Villages.
+Wildwood leaders rejected the expansion efforts, citing concerns of the city losing its identity when it was to become overwhelmed by The Villages.
 On April 27, 2015, The Villages formally withdrew their plans for expansion, indicating that the City of Wildwood officials made too many requests that would be a “disservice to our residents and business partners".
-There are no known plans for further expansion of The Villages into the city of Wildwood.
+Further plans for expansion of The Villages into the city of Wildwood are not public.

 The city also includes the historic community of Orange Home.

 Geography

-Wildwood is located at (28.858610, –82.038499).

-According to the United States Census Bureau, the city has a total area of 13.4 km^{2} (5.2 mi^{2}).
+According to the United States Census Bureau, the city has a total area of 13.4 km^{2} (5.2 sq mi).